dqops/dqo/README.md

 Also, read the [DQOps concept](https://dqops.com/docs/dqo-concepts/) guide to know how DQOps operates, and how to configure data quality checks.

+The documentation of the [DQOps REST API Python client](https://dqops.com/docs/client/) shows the complete documentation of the Python client, including code samples that are ready to copy-paste into your data pipeline code.

 ## Contact and issues